kallaway/100-days-of-code/r1-log.md

 Today's Progress: I wasn't at home, I studied on my phone with Sololearn,learned more about date and math objects.
 Then, studied with galvanizer, doing some challenges and reading tutorials.
 Also, finished the recursion part in FreeCodeCamp.
 I didn't have time for todo app.

 Feelings: I am still trying to finish the courses, I will try to finish at least some of them.
 All of them is very good; I'm feeling stuck.
 I need to continue with ES6 on freecodecamp; but I will revise the topics first.

+Day 36: January 8, 2020

+Today's Progress: I started to learn about ES6 and and functional programming.

+Feelings: I didn't feel good today, I was distracted so much.

+Day 37: January 9, 2020

+Today's Progress: I tried to do FreeCodeCamp but system didn't accept my correct answers.
+First time, it passed then it didn't accept.
+I'm trying to figure out.
+I continued with todo app and galvanizer.
+Did some practices about objects and DOM manipulation.

+Feelings: After reading one article, and listening to happiness tips, I am feeling much better.
+I will keep this attitude.
+I am moving slowly; but I am learning everyday; so I accept it and I will move on like this.